Daniel Rapine

-Daniel Rapine (June 11, 1768 – July 28 or July 29, 1826) was the second mayor of Washington, D.C., elected by the city council in June 1812 and serving for one year.
+Daniel Rapine (June 11, 1768 – July 28 or July 29, 1826) was an American politician who served as the second mayor of Washington, D.C., elected by the city council in June 1812 and serving for one year.

 History

 Rapine was a bookseller, printer and politician.
 He move to Washington from his birthplace of Philadelphia in 1800 to open a bookstore in the new capital.
 He and his partner John Conrad opened the Washington Printing and Bookselling Company across the street from the Capitol.
 His bookstore became the intellectual center of early Washington.
+He married Charlotte Gillette, and had 3 daughters.

 Mayor of Washington D.C.

 He served on the City Council from 1802 to 1806 and then again in 1812.
 At that time Congress restructured city ordinances to create a council of aldermen for the city, which in turn elected the mayor.
 Both Rapine and the incumbent (appointed) mayor, Robert Brent, sought the office from the council, who voted to a tie between the two candidates; the matter was settled by a coin toss, which gave the office to Rapine.